Empowering Life-Long Learners

 - Monitor the results of our collective efforts regarding our “Professional Learning Community” using evidence of results to guide our processes of continuous improvement.

-I invite our staff, students, parents, and community to work together as partners to help to achieve these goals, making them a true reality for our school.
+Every stakeholder in our learning community including students, parents, staff are invited to work together as partners to help to achieve these goals, making them a true reality for our school.

 Best wishes for a successful school year.

 Respect for Yourself

 We expect all students to behave in a positive and respectful manner at all times.

 All students at Johnson are expected to have the following materials with them at school:

 - Binder (at least 2 inches)